By Matt King on June 27, 2017

 By clicking the "Sourcegraph" button on a repository homepage or while viewing a file, you can now jump to Sourcegraph.
 (Many users asked for this because going to Sourcegraph is the first thing they do when they get to a repository on GitHub!)

-Install the Sourcegraph Chrome extension from the Chrome Web Store.
-If you’ve already installed it, Chrome will automatically update the extension, so you’ll already have these new features.
+Install the Sourcegraph browser extension for Chrome or Firefox.
+If you’ve already installed it, your browser will automatically update the extension, so you’ll already have these new features.

 Feedback or questions?
 Tweet us @srcgraph.

-(If your company’s code is on GitHub Enterprise or some other code host, connect the browser extension to your instance of Sourcegraph Server.
+(If your company’s code is on GitHub Enterprise or some other code host, connect the browser extension to a self-hosted Sourcegraph instance.
 The browser extension is also available for Firefox.)